 According to US News, as of 2012, the top 5 universities in Asia are Hong Kong University of Science and Technology (Hong Kong), National University of Singapore (Singapore), University of Hong Kong (Hong Kong), Seoul National University (South Korea) and Chinese University of Hong Kong (Hong Kong).
 As can be seen, Asia's best universities are concentrated in a few cities.
 If you aren't interested in studying in these countries however, other great universities include Peking University in China and The University of Tokyo in Japan.

 From East Asian history to the Chinese Law and Economy, students will be able to pick from a wide range of courses and translate classroom discussions into reality.
 Certain universities teach courses in their native language however, so be sure to pick classes where you are comfortable with the medium of instruction.
-Of course, you could always pick up a new language or practise a new culture in Asia - it may just come in handy in the future!
+Of course, you could always pick up a new language or practice a new culture in Asia - it may just come in handy in the future!
 Regardless of which university or country you pick, you can be sure to have a world-class education against a backdrop of pulsing modernity interweaved with rich heritage.

 With its rich heritage, pulsing economy and little quirks, Asia is guaranteed to offer you the experience of a lifetime!
 The opportunities to create unique and timeless memories are uncountable, and you can be sure that it will be nothing like what you currently experience at home.
 Studying in Asia means taking advantage of a world-class education against the backdrop of a modern society interweaved with traditional values and customs.